Sign up for Karen's newsletter about forthcoming books and other interesting stuff

 A Short History of Nearly Everything

 I was born in Sydney to a non-English speaking immigrant who learned to speak English through books.
 We always had books in the house – not always the appropriate kind for a young girl, which just made them more desirable.
-Lost in a world of stories, I was always a dreamer, even when my life became a nightmare.
+Lost in a world of stories, I was always a dreamer.
 Schooled in Sydney and Tweed Heads, I completed high school at Hornsby Girls High, where I was also Head Prefect – and was not a suck, despite what my sister, Jenny, thinks.

 Until the centre disbanded, I was an Honorary Senior Research Fellow at the Institute for advanced Studies in the Humanities (IASH) at the University of Queensland.
-During my full-time academic career which spanned over 20 years – mainly at Sunshine Coast University, Southern Cross University, Wollongong University, University of Queensland and, briefly, University of Tasmania and Teiko University in The Netherlands,- I lectured in the areas of literature, media, youth, sexuality and popular culture using, mainly, a social-psychoanalytical model.
-There was a time I even had a national and international reputation for the work I did on popular culture, and I was constantly called upon to address seminars and conferences and provide in-service training and advice for educators, parents, and other professionals within Australia – from Melbourne to Townsville – and prepare papers/book chapters for publication overseas.
-I absolutely loved doing this – it was a real privilege.
-I loved my job, most of my colleagues and all my students.
-I still miss teaching to this very day.
+During my full-time academic career which spanned over 20 years – mainly at Sunshine Coast University, Southern Cross University, Wollongong University, University of Queensland and, briefly, University of Tasmania and Teiko University in The Netherlands, I lectured in the areas of literature, media, youth, sexuality and popular culture using, mainly, a social-psychoanalytical model.

 In 2002, I was awarded the University of the Sunshine Coast’s Vice-Chancellor’s medal for outstanding teacher and in 2007, was awarded a national Carrick Citation for my contributions to student learning.
 Both were such an honour.
 In 2008, I was chosen as the Australian College of Educators “Scholar on the Road” and delivered professional development sessions and addresses to some amazing fellow-educators from Sydney to Darwin.
 In 2008, I was made an Honorary Senior Fellow of Sunshine Coast University in recognition of my contribution to the university and region – a position I am very proud to hold.